roydendro/waves-p5-typescript-vite/README.md

 Visit the project at https://waves.roydendro.com

 Was inspired by the article by [Hannah Yan Hansson](https://medium.com/@yanhann10/drawing-waves-with-p5-js-444f447bdc39).
+First experiment using perlin noise for rendering semi random shapes.

 ## Getting Started